Apicoectomy

 What is the difference between an apicoectomy and endodontic retreatment?

-An apicoectomy is a minor surgical procedure to remove the root tip and surrounding infected tooth tissue.
-Apicoectomy directly removes the abnormality, whereas retreatment induces healing by cleaning the infected root canal space.
-Endodontic retreatment involves re-doing a root canal procedure, removing the old filling, cleaning the canals, and then refilling and sealing the tooth.
+An apicoectomy is a minor surgical procedure to remove the root tip and surrounding infected tooth tissue by making a small incision in the gum.
+Endodontic retreatment involves re-doing a root canal procedure, removing the old filling, cleaning the canals, and then refilling and sealing the tooth through the crown.

 What should I expect as your patient?